nishantvarma/resources/README.md

 - <sub>"The only way to learn mathematics is to do mathematics." — Paul Halmos</sub>
 - <sub>"If you can’t solve a problem, then there is an easier problem you can solve: find it." — George Pólya</sub>
 - <sub>"A great discovery solves a great problem but there is a grain of discovery in the solution of any problem." — George Pólya</sub>
+- <sub>"It is better to solve one problem five different ways, than to solve five problems one way." — George Pólya</sub>

 ## Tips